 Some animals live in groups as it helps them find and hunt food easier.
 Wolves are the perfect example of this.
 However, one of the main reasons for group living is to protect themselves from predators.
 Living together also helps small mammals keep warm at night, while birds group together to fly in a V formation to allow them to migrate great distances.

 Whether it is a small family group of parents and offspring, a large extended family, or a herd of several related groups, living in a community has its advantages.
-Naturally, some species live solitary lives, and we look at these benefits and the reasons why many animals live in groups.
+Naturally, some species live solitary lives, and we look at these benefits and why many animals live in groups.

 Benefits to Group Living